quanterall/HaskellMaterials/basics/extras/error-handling.md

 there is a `Left` with some attached error information or not.
 Otherwise they know that the call succeeded and can use the success value.

-For pure code, this is a fairly solid approach.
-Impure exceptions **are** rare and we shouldn't necessarily be too cautious and expect to catch too many exceptions in pure code (and we should never expect to throw exceptions in pure code).
+For pure code, this is a good approach.
+Impure exceptions **are** rare and we shouldn't necessarily be too cautious and expect to catch too many exceptions in pure code (and we should never throw exceptions in pure code).

 There are scenarios where this model starts falling apart a bit, however.